Jamie Oag: Career

 After completing his education, Oag spent seven years working as a Field Engineer with Halliburton, leaving the firm to found his own company, Optima Solutions in 1999.
-By February 2008 Optima had a staff of more than fifty employees and a 55 percent share of the company was sold to Northern Industries for an eight figure sum.
+By February 2008 Optima had a staff of more than fifty employees and a 55 per cent share of the company was sold to Northern Industries for an eight figure sum.
 Later that year Oag took delivery of a Bugatti Veyron.
 The £810,000 vehicle was purchased as an investment but sold a few years later as Oag said "it wasn't helpful when meeting clients."
 Oag has gained several industry awards and Optima Solutions was awarded the Queen's Awards for Enterprise in 2009 in the category for International Trade.

 In mid 2010, Oag purchased a £1 million share of SPEX, another Aberdeen company, which had been founded in 2009.
 Oag retained a shareholding in SPEX and assumed the role of Chief Executive of the company in January 2014.

 Optima was purchased by the American company Tetra Technologies in March 2012 for over £40 million.
-At that time Oag had a 42.3 percent stake in the company.
+At that time Oag had a 42.3 per cent stake in the company.

 Re-development of ideas gleaned from out of date patents has served Oag as an inspiration for innovative designs such as remote controls for domestic fire alarms.